top of page

 Follow this case

 An unprecedented hearing took place on 25th and 26th October in the High Court (London).
-GLAN and World Uyghur Congress (WUC) took the British government to court to challenge their failure to tackle imports of Uyghur forced-labour cotton into the UK.
+GLAN and World Uyghur Congress (WUC) when we first took the British government to court to challenge their failure to tackle imports of Uyghur forced-labour cotton into the UK.
 This was the first time that Uyghur representatives set foot in a foreign courtroom on this issue.

 The arguments